Sereg20/Task_Center/IAS_config/4 Create System Admin/README.md

 - Copy Client ID and Client Secret values from the popup.
 You'll need these values later

-As a result, System Administrator secrets have been created and stored for future use
+As a result, copied System Administrator secrets can be used during next Configuration steps

+Proceed to the next part [SAP Cloud Connector Configuration steps](https://github.com/Sereg20/Task_Center/blob/master/SCC_config/README.md) which is a prerequisite for SAP S4HANA On-Premise system Configuration